 When mapped to other international standards such as ICD-10, SNOMED CT can promote revenue cycle efficiency and accuracy, eliminating the need for identifying the correct code from ICD-10’s expansive library of more than 90,000 codes.

-How Health Language solutions help
+How Health Language solutions help overcome data challenges

-The Health Language Data Normalization Solution combines the efficiency of machine learning with the deep clinical knowledge of our industry experts to help organizations address the burdensome, error-prone processes often managed across numerous spreadsheets and departments.
+The Health Language Data Normalization solution combines the efficiency of machine learning with the deep clinical knowledge of our industry experts to help organizations address the burdensome, error-prone processes often managed across numerous spreadsheets and departments.
 Clinical auto-mapping ensures disparate problem, diagnosis, and procedure data is mapped to industry standards such as SNOMED CT, ICD-10, and CPT®, ensuring the highest map rates and accuracy.
 In addition to standard and proprietary maps, the Wolters Kluwer Health Language clinical content team is available to help design custom maps based on an organization’s specific needs.

-Complementing mapping and data normalization solutions, the Health Language Clinical Interface Terminology Solution is uniquely positioned in the marketplace to streamline problem and diagnosis searches for clinicians.
+Complementing mapping and data normalization solutions, the Health Language Clinical Interface Terminology solution is uniquely positioned in the marketplace to streamline problem and diagnosis searches for clinicians.
 Our content database makes it easy for clinicians to record problems and diagnoses by providing a comprehensive library of clinicians’ commonly used synonyms and abbreviations, such as afib, ankfx, and elevated BP, each recognized and mapped to an ICD-10 code.
 In addition, the solution leverages coding and clinical attributes to ensure clinicians are aware of additional specificity needed to code at the highest level of reimbursement.

 Client use cases